jpreiser/Binary_Tree_Project/README.txt

 To clean the directory, type 'make clean' into the command line.

-Currently this prgram only runs with int-input1.txt, float-input1.txt, and string-input1.txt.
-To modify the lists, either edit these files directly or manipulate them within the program.
+Currently this prgram runs with int-input1.txt, float-input1.txt, and string-input1.txt.
+To modify the lists, either edit these files directly, repalce them with a file of the same name, or manipulate them within the program.

 The pseudo code for singParent is
     if passed node is null